 If you’re using Facebook as your primary channel for communication, it’s time to start finding new ways to communicate.
 Here are the reasons why…

-You may notice that you’ll be asked to pay to “Boost” your post so that more people see it.
+You probably also notice that you are often asked to pay to “Boost” your post so that more people see it.
 This could work to reach more people, but you’ll never know if you’ve reached the correct parents, or even the participants in your league.

 Don’t let this be you, wondering why your Facebook posts aren’t reaching parents.

 Want more details about the changes that will affect your page?
 Learn more here – Organic reach on Facebook is dead.

 Sports Parents Aren’t Using Facebook like They Used To

 Lots and lots and lots of people use Facebook.
 Over 90% of adults in the United States login at least once a month.
 A few years ago parents could digest most of the information in their Facebook feed.
 Now a parent’s Facebook feed is loaded with other content from friends, photos from their family events, and advertising space.

 Also, with the recent changes to the News Feed, people are spending less time on Facebook even though they may still be logging in often.
 This means for parents to find information that you’ve posted, they’ll likely have to search on Facebook.